bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 1. Load the :ref:`Density of the Earth <project_two_dataset>` data into a :ref:`Python Script <python_scripts>` using the tecnique outlined in the :ref:`project_two_loading_data` section.

-2. Construct a histogram plot for this data sets using eight classes.
-Answer the following questions in the body of your docstring.
+2. Construct a histogram plot for this dataset using eight classes.
+Answer the following questions in the body of your :ref:`python_docstring`.

     a.
-What is the class width of your histogram?
+What type of shape does this distribtion have?

     b.
-What are the class limits for each class?
+Based on your answer to part *a*, how do you expect the sample mean to compare to the sample median?

+3. Construct a cumulative frequency histogram for this dataset *on the same graph as your histogram*.
+Using the CDF, answer the following questions in the body of your :ref:`python_docstring`.

+    a.
+What is the approximate value of the third quartile?

+    b.
+What is the approximate value of the first quartile?

     c.
-What is the most frequent class?
+What is the approximate value of the median?

     d.
-What type of shape does this distribtion have?
-Is this expected?
-Why or why not?
+What is the approximate value of the interquartile range?

-3. Construct a boxplot for this data set.
-Using the boxplot, answer the following questions in the body of your docstring.
+4. Construct a boxplot for this dataset *on the same graph as your histogram and CDF*.
+Using the boxplot, answer the following questions in the body of your :ref:`python_docstring`.

     a.
-Estimate the 75 :sup:`th` percentile of this data set.
-Compare the value estimated from the boxplot to the value obtained through the :ref:`python_quantiles` function.
+What is the approximate value of the third quartile?

     b.
-Estimate the 25 :sup:`th` percentile of this data set.
-Compare the value estimated from the boxplot to the value obtained through the :ref:`python_quantiles` function.
+What is the approximate value of the first quartile?

     c.
-Estimate the median of this data set.
-Compare the value estimated from the boxplot to the value obtained through the :ref:`python_quantiles` function.
+What is the approximate value of the median?

     d.
-Estimate the range of this data set.

-    e.
-Based on the boxplot, do you detect any possible outliers?
+What is the approximate value of the interquartile range?

+5. TODO: outliers

+6. TODO: sample stats

-4. The actual density of the Earth, according to the best estimates we have today, is :math:`5.514 \frac{g}{cm^3}`.
-Use this information to answer the following questions in the body of your docstring.
+7. The actual value of the speed of light, according to the best estimates we have today, is :math:`299,792,458 \frac{m}{s}`.
+Use this information to answer the following questions in the body of your :ref:`python_docstring`.

     a.
-What is the sample mean of the dataset?
+What is the sample mean of this dataset?
 Use the :ref:`python_sample_mean` function.

     b.
 What is the percent error of this estimate with respect to the actual value?

     c.
 What is the sample standard deviation of this dataset?
 Use the :ref:`python_standard_deviation` function.

     d.
 Find the coefficient of variation for this dataset.

-Comparative Measures
+Comparative Analysis
 --------------------

 1. Which experimental distribution of data has more variability?
 Justify your answer with sample statistics calculated in the previous two sections.